Transport Canberra and City Services

 The establishment of current baseline data for Canberra’s urban tree canopy coverage was essential to the program.
 In this respect, two data sets were available: a 2010 groundbased audit of trees in streets, verge areas, open spaces and parks; and new aerial laser scanning LiDAR (Light Detection And Ranging) data for the majority of urban areas across Canberra.

 With a tight time frame of four weeks to complete the project, TCCS needed to quickly analyse and extract the LiDAR data relating to trees and combine it with the ground-based audit data.
-After evaluating different tools and methods, TCCS chose Safe Software’s FME application and engaged 1Spatial, a Safe Software Value Added Reseller and Platinum Partner, for their expertise in analysing and extracting LiDAR data to accelerate
+After evaluating different tools and methods, TCCS chose Safe Software’s FME application and engaged 1Spatial, a leading global Safe Software Value Added Reseller and Partner, for their expertise in analysing and extracting LiDAR data to accelerate

 the process.